prakassh123/prakassh123/README.md

 I've been coding for more than 1 years, learning different stacks having a taste towards both software and hardware.
 I have powered myself with  knowledge.

-🌍  I'm based in MadhayPradesh
+🌍  I'm based in SATNA(MadhayPradesh)

 ✉️  You can contact me at prakashsingh.mhr123@gmail.com